grafana/loki/docs/sources/logql/_index.md

 #### Formatting

-The following query shows how you can reformat a log line to make it more easier to read on screen.
+The following query shows how you can reformat a log line to make it easier to read on screen.

 ```logql
 {cluster="ops-tools1", name="querier", namespace="loki-dev"}